FMMadsen/AdventsOfCode/README.md

 6) Every day in December a new puzzle will open - Go GAME!

 ## Get the code
-Clone the repo, and create a branch to your own code
+Clone the repo, and create a branch to your own code.
+Keep using your own branch, and don't merge into the main branch, since that is generally containing the unit tests and foundation, but not suppose to store any actial solutions to the problems.

     > Git clone https://github.com/FMMadsen/AdventsOfCode
     > Git branch MyName